kubernetes-sigs/kueue/site/content/en/docs/concepts/topology_aware_scheduling.md

 In this feature (called Topology Aware Scheduling, or TAS for short) we introduce a convention to represent the
-[hierarchical node topology information](#node-topology-information), and a set of APIs for Kueue administrators and users to utilize the information in order to optimize the Pod placement.
+[hierarchical node topology information](#node-topology-information), and a set of APIs for Kueue administrators and users to utilize the information to optimize the Pod placement.

 ### Node topology information